What’s planned for your area | Carlow Nationalist

-Carlow County Council received for planning planning applications in the last week.
-The council decided on no planning applications during the same period.
+Carlow County Council received four planning applications in the last week.
+No applications were decided upon in the last week.

 Bagenalstown